-Remark 2.23.
-In [6] Theorem 2.22 is used to prove the equivalence of two different semantics and in the theory of constraint databases.
+Remark 2.32.
+In [8] Theorem 2.31 is used to prove the equivalence of two different semantics and in the theory of constraint databases.
 However, it also has applications in logic.
-For example, in the same paper it is used to prove that semi-algebraic connectivity is not expressible by a first-order formula (see [6] for a precise definition of first-order expressibility).
-This inexpressibility result has as a consequence that we cannot hope to use quantifier-elimination directly to check whether a given semi-algebraic set is semi-algebraically connected (unlike other first-order expressible topological properties such as being open or closed etc. where it is possible to do so).
-Note that the inexpressibility result was also proved by more abstract model theoretic methods in [27].
+For example, in the same paper it is used to prove that semi-algebraic connectivity is not expressible by a first-order formula (see [8] for a precise definition of first-order expressibility).
+Note that the inexpressibility result was also proved by more abstract model theoretic methods in [33].

-The technique used in the proof of Theorem 2.22 is also used in [6] to give an algorithm for ordinary quantifier elimination whose complexity depends on the size of the input formula, and which has better complexity than the algorithm in Theorem 2.18 in case the input formula has a small size.
-This algorithm is called Local Quantifier Elimination Algorithm in [17].
+The technique used in the proof of Theorem 2.31 is also used in [8] to give an algorithm for ordinary quantifier elimination whose complexity depends on the size of the input formula, and which has better complexity than the algorithm in Theorem 2.27 in case the input formula has a small size.
+This algorithm is called Local Quantifier Elimination Algorithm in [25].